davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 6.1.1 =

+* RSVPMaker Setup screen now gives more context on previously published events and works for adding a single event based on a template.
+* Notice after template is saved (in Gutenberg) now gives 2 options: New Event from template or Create / Update events.

+= 6.1.0 =

+* Trying to fix an issue with confirmation messages / payment buttons not showing up for logged in users.
+* Assigning slug to new draft posts.

+= 6.0.7 =

+Backwards compatibility for sites not running Gutenberg, specifically for confirmation messages.

+= 6.0.6 =

+* Important bug fix.
+Options screen was not working properly

+= 6.0.5 =

+* Added Edit / Customize RSVP Form to admin bar, where relevant
+* More bug fixes (also 6.0.1 to 6.0.4)

 = 6.0 =